Swin Transformer for Fast MRI: Experiments and Results

 \subsection{Comparisons with Other Methods}

-In this experimental study, we compared our proposed SwinMR (nPI and PI) with other benchmarked MR reconstruction methods, including Deep ADMM Net~\citep{Yang2016}, DAGAN~\citep{Yang2018}, PIDDGAN~\citep{Huang2021}, as well as ground truth MR images (GT) and undersampled zero-filled MR images (ZF) using Gaussian 1D 30\% mask.
+In this experimental study, we compared our proposed SwinMR (nPI and PI) with other benchmarked MR reconstruction methods, including Deep ADMM Net~\citep{Yang2016}, U-Net~\citep{Ronneberger2015}, DAGAN~\citep{Yang2018}, PIDDGAN~\citep{Huang2021}, as well as ground truth MR images (GT) and undersampled zero-filled MR images (ZF) using Gaussian 1D 30\% mask.
 Among them, PIDDGAN and SwinMR (PI) were parallel imaging-coupled, i.e., trained with multi-channel MR images.
 This experiment was conducted using the CC dataset.

 The quantitative result of comparisons is shown in Table~\ref{tab:comparison}.
 Our proposed SwinMR (nPI) achieved the highest SSIM and PSNR, and SwinMR (PI) achieved the best FID score.
-The time in Table~\ref{tab:comparison} indicates the average time for one inference measured by ten times inferences in average in an Intel Core i9-10980XE CPU or an NVIDIA RTX 3090 GPU.
+The inference time in Table~\ref{tab:comparison} indicates the average time for one inference measured by ten times inferences in average in an Intel Core i9-10980XE CPU or an NVIDIA RTX 3090 GPU.
 The computational cost of SwinMR was higher than other CNN-based models.
+SwinMR has a larger computational cost (MACs) than other CNN-based and GAN-based methods, but with a smaller model size (\#PARAMs).

 Figure~\ref{fig:FIG_EXP_IMAGE_Comparison} shows the reconstructed MR images, edge information extracted by Sobel operator and absolute differences of standardised pixel intensities ($10 \times$) between reconstructed MR images and GT MR images from top to button respectively.
 The proposed SwinMR shows superiority to other methods in terms of overall reconstruction quality and edge information.